Attentional-Biased Stochastic Gradient Descent: Introduction

-Specifically, our method can be considered as a stochastic momentum method for solving an information-regularized distributionally robust optimization (IR-DRO) problem defined on all possible data~\cite{zhu2019robust}.
+Specifically, our method can be considered as a stochastic momentum method for solving an information-regularized distributionally robust optimization (IR-DRO) problem defined on all possible data~\citep{zhu2019robust}.
 From this perspective, our method has several unique features. (i) The weights for all examples in the mini-batch have a proper normalization term to ensure the method optimizes the IR-DRO problem, which is updated online.
 We prove a theorem to show that our method converges to a stationary solution of the non-convex IR-DRO problem (with a certain convergence rate). (ii) The scaling factor before the loss value in the exponential function is interpreted as the regularization parameter in the DRO framework.
-In addition, our method has two benefits: (i) it is applicable in online learning, where the data is received sequentially; (ii) it is loss independent, and can be combined with all existing loss functions crafted for tackling data imbalance.
-Finally, we summarize {\bf our contributions} below: \begin{itemize} \item We propose a simple attentional biased stochasic gradient descent method with momentum and self-adaptive importance weighting to tackle deep learning with imbalanced data, which is named as \textbf{ABSGD}. \item We prove that ABSGD finds a stationary solution of a non-convex information-regularized distributionally robust optimization problem for learning a deep neural network, and establish its convergence rate. \item We compare ABSGD with a variety of existing techniques for addressing the data imbalance issue, including crafted loss functions, class-balancing weighting methods, meta-learning methods for individual-level weighting, and demonstrate superb performance of ABSGD. \end{itemize}
+In addition, our method has two benefits: (i) it is applicable in online learning, where the data is received sequentially; (ii) it is loss independent, and can be combined with all existing loss functions crafted for tackling data imbalance and label noise.
+Finally, we summarize {\bf our contributions} below: \begin{itemize} \item We propose a simple robust stochastic gradient descent method with momentum and self-adaptive importance weighting to tackle deep learning tasks with imbalanced data or label noise, which is named as \textbf{ABSGD}.
+ABSGD can be generalized to a broader family of AB methods that employ other updating methods, e.g., AB-ADAM that uses the ADAM scheme to update the model parameter. \item We prove that ABSGD finds a stationary solution of a non-convex IR-DRO problem for learning a deep neural network, and establish its convergence rate. \item We compare ABSGD with a variety of existing techniques for addressing the data imbalance and label noise problems, including crafted loss functions, class-balancing weighting methods, individual-level weighting meta-learning methods, and demonstrate superb performance of ABSGD. \end{itemize}